Toddler Sleep at the Crag: Play Hard, Sleep Hard.

 When it comes to the topic of naptimes and 2 year olds, this can either be a period filled with blissful midday breaks, or frustrating afternoon battles (or sometimes a combination of the two…), depending on your child’s personality and sleep needs.
 I’ve gotten a lot of questions recently regarding how we handle naps at the crag now that C is a big boy, so I figured this topic would be a good way to kick off my new blog series – Toddlers at the Crag.
 This is a twist on my original post entitled “Sleepytime Solutions,” written back when C was at the tender age of 10 months old.
 In some ways it’s a lot easier now – toddlers need less sleep.
 There’s not a set number of waking hours after which C will turn into a pumpkin (or “Code Orange”, as we used to call it).
 We don’t have to worry about squeezing in multiple naps – as long as we get one (even if it’s not that great), we’re usually in the clear.
 But in other ways its harder – toddlers need less sleep!
+Also is important to remember that a good temperature is needed to sleep, we recommend using https://performancebasedheatingandair.com/.
 A high-octane toddler doesn’t want to miss anything, and therefore is not as easily lured into dreamland.
 This can make naps at the crag a sweet dream at best, and a nightmare at worst.
 Here’s a crag nap philosophy that seems to (more or less) work for our family…

 For us the sole purpose of a crag-nap is to give Cragbaby that extra little boost he needs to be able to make it through the afternoon and early evening hours without having a meltdown at dinner.
 In a perfect world the stillness known as nap time also happens to line up with a redpoint run on a project or a hard onsight attempt, but I’m not always that lucky.
 At home Cragbaby has settled into a very predictable schedule with a nap beginning around noon and lasting for 2-3 hours.
 At the crag our schedule is pretty random, and the only thing that is less predictable than what time he goes down would be what time he wakes up!
 Though he never sleeps as long as he does in his own crib at home, we sometimes get lucky and get a 2 hour crag-nap.
 Other days we are lucky to get 45 minutes.
 Regardless though, the nice thing about toddlers is that they are far more flexible than babies – as long as we can get some semblance of sleepage at some point in the afternoon, things are usually fine.
 I can only think of one time where a whole day at the crag went by for C without a nap, and even then he crashed hard on the hike out and still managed to be in a decent mood at dinnertime.